Vondugill Laugavegur Iceland

 Accommodation during the trek: Sleeping bag accommodation in mountain huts and huts (usually a comfortable and mixed lodging) and according to the itinerary and the conditions, at the peak of the season a few nights might be spent in spacious double tents equipped with comfortable mattresses.
 Showers are available in some huts, not all.

 Food, special diets: It is essential that vegetarians specify what is banned from their menu, such as those suffering from food allergies (lactose, gluten, etc.).
 It is important that you advise us of your special food requirements at the time of booking.
-If the list is long or there is danger with certain allergies, please send us the details by mail to these two addresses <matta@fjallabak.is> and <lager@fjallabak.is> so that the team of our warehouse/storage can take this into account in the preparation of food.
+If the list is long or there is danger with certain allergies, please send us the details by mail to these two addresses <matta@fjallabak.is> so that the team in charge of our warehouse/storage can take this into account in the preparation of food.
 Your guide will be aware of your plan, but it does not necessarily mean that he is a specialist in that matter, so it's up to you to tell him about it at the beginning of the journey when preparing the first meal!
 It is also up to you to control at each meal what suits you.

 Preparation of the trip and notes: This is an assisted hut to hut trekking.
 At the peak of the season, we might camp for a night or two.
 The level of walking is moderate to sustained.
 You only carry a light bag containing what you need for the day.
 This trek does not present any serious difficulty for people in good physical shape having at least some experience of long walks in the mountains.
 An experienced guide leads the trek.
 This trek passes through totally desert areas.
 Most of the walking is off-trail, with ever-changing terrain conditions.
 Therefore, sturdy hiking shoes that fit well your feet are a must.
 Most days involve river crossing, so it is essential not to forget your sandals.
 See our kits list for more information.
 You hike 6-7 hours per day, on average, but it can be longer, depending on the weather, the average level of the group.
 The maximum altitude does not rise more than 1000m.
 The change of altitude for most days does not exceed 300 m.